faircloth-lab/phyluce/docs/assembly.rst

 a conda_ install package for Trinity_ due to some difficulties in how that package is structured.

-.. attention:: If you want to use Trinity_ for assembly, it is currently best to
-    install that package outside of conda_/phyluce_ following the instructions on the Trinity_ site.
-Make sure that Trinity_ is in your `$PATH`

 Most of the assembly process is automated using code within phyluce_, specifically the following 3 scripts: